What to Know About a Notice to Vacate + Free Template

 How to Write a Notice to Vacate

-While each notice to vacate letter will differ slightly, there are a few elements that should always be included.
-They are as follows:
+While each notice to vacate letter will differ slightly, there are a few elements that should always be included, like:

 • The tenant’s current address